 In Greece, as a Member State whose currency is the euro, the ECB exercises its supervisory responsibilities in cooperation with the Bank of Greece.
-The ECB is responsible for the effective and consistent functioning of the SSM and exercises oversight over the functioning of the system, based on the distribution of responsibilities between the ECB and National Competent Authorities ("NCAs"), which in Greece is the Bank of Greece.
-To ensure efficient supervision, credit institutions are categorised as "significant" or "less significant": the ECB directly supervises significant banks, whereas the NCAs are in charge of supervising less significant banks, with the ECB exercising indirect supervision.
+The ECB is responsible for the effective and consistent functioning of the SSM and exercises oversight over the functioning of the system, based on the distribution of responsibilities between the ECB and NCAs, which in Greece is the Bank of Greece.
+To ensure efficient supervision, credit institutions are categorised as "significant" or "less significant".
+The ECB directly supervises significant banks, whereas the NCAs are in charge of supervising less significant banks, under the oversight of the ECB.
 The Bank is currently categorised as "significant" and is therefore subject to direct supervision by the ECB.
-The day-to-day supervision is conducted by Joint Supervisory Teams, which comprise staff from both NCAs and the ECB.
+The day-to-day supervision is conducted by Joint Supervisory Teams, which comprise staff from both the Bank of Greece and the ECB.

-Supervisory Review Evaluation Process
+Supervisory Review and Evaluation Process

-The Bank is subject to continuous evaluation of its capital adequacy in the context of the SSM and could be requested to operate with higher than minimum regulatory capital and/or liquidity ratios.
+The Bank is subject to continuous evaluation of its capital and liquidity adequacy in the context of the SSM and could be requested to operate with higher than minimum regulatory capital and/or liquidity ratios.
 Such evaluations are carried out by the ECB mainly through the SREP.

-Following the completion of SREP for 2022, the ECB notified the Group of its new total SREP capital requirement ("TSCR"), which applies from 1 January 2023.
-According to this decision, the ECB requires the Bank to maintain, on a consolidated and on an individual basis, a TSCR of 11%.

-The TSCR of 11% includes:
+Following the completion of the 2023 SREP cycle, the Bank received the final SREP decision letter from the ECB in November 2023, which established the capital requirements for 2024 and applies from 1 January 2024.
+According to this decision, the ECB requires the Bank to maintain, on a consolidated basis, a TSCR of 10.75% (reduced from 11.00% in each of 2023, 2022 and 2021).
+The TSCR of 10.75% includes:

-- the minimum Pillar I own funds requirement of 8% to be maintained at all times in accordance with Article 92(1) of the CRR (as defined below), and - an additional Pillar II own funds requirement of 3% to be maintained at all times in accordance with Article 16(2)(a) of Regulation 1024/2013, to be made up entirely of Common Equity Tier 1 ("CET1") capital.
+- the minimum Pillar 1 own funds requirement of 8% to be maintained at all times in accordance with Article 92(1) of the CRR, and - an additional Pillar 2 own funds requirement of 2.75% (reduced from 3.00% in each of 2023, 2022 and 2021) to be maintained at all times in accordance with Article 16(2)(a) of Regulation (EU) 1024/2013, to be held in the form of 56.25% of CET1 capital and 75% of Tier 1 capital, as a minimum.

-In addition to the TSCR, the Group is also subject to the Overall Capital Requirement ("OCR").
-The OCR consists of TSCR and the combined buffer requirement as defined in point (6) of Article 128 of the CRD IV Directive (as defined above).
+In addition to the TSCR, the Group is also subject to the OCR.
+The OCR consists of TSCR and the combined buffer requirement as defined in point (6) of Article 128 of CRD IV.